caijun/DAE/Lab2/Lab2Instruction.md

 **`capture.output()`**: sends R output to a character string or file connection.

+R also provides functions to save and load R objects in its own file formats, such as `.RData` or `.rda`.

+`data()`: loads specified data sets, or list the available data sets.

+**`save()`** and **`load()`**: writes R objects to the specified file.
+The objects can be read back from the file later by using `load()`.
+To save all the objects that you have created in current workspace, you can use `save.image()`, which is a  wrapper function for `save(list = ls(all.names = TRUE), file = ".RData", envir = .GlobalEnv)`.
+The argument `envir` specifies in which environment R objects are to be saved; and `.GlobalEnv` represents the global environment, which is more often known as the user's workspace.
+It's common to see saving your workspace image before quitting R. If you choose "yes", then `save.image()` will write all R objects in your workspace into a file named `.RData` in your current working directory.
+The next time you start R in this directory, that workspace and all its data objects will be restored.
+You can easily continue your data analysis.

 Create a new R script and type following codes.
 You're encouraged to write R codes in R script rather R Console as you can accumulate your R codes and easily modify them.
 Usually, you can type handy R functions and short R codes in R Console for interactive check.

 ```r